dorshemtov46-ai/ShemTov-Protfolio/src/content/projects/orbit-defense.md

   - "/images/orbit-defense-cover.png"
 ---

-Orbit Defense! challenges the player to defend a rotating orbiting core from increasingly complex enemy waves.
-I worked on pacing enemy spawns, designing rotating firing arcs, and creating a smooth difficulty curve that rewards precision timing and strategic movement.
+Orbit Defense! places the player in control of a defensive spaceship, focusing on positioning, enemy prioritization, and escalating pressure as waves intensify across the galaxy.